banbaralab/iclp2024/README.md

     removed from the node X at step t.
 - token3
-  + If the token is removed from node X which has any other token on its neighborhood node, this hint limits the destination of tokens to adjacent vertices.
+  + If the token is removed from node X which has any other token on its adjacent nodes, this hint limits the destination of token to its adjacent nodes.
 - heu
   + the heuristic of minimal domination sets.
   + If you use this heuristics, you need to write "--heu=domain".